 Another exciting event occured in September, proposal!
 Congratulations to our Principle Cornet Jack Grimmett & his new fiancée Joanna Cook, our 2nd Cornet player, on their engagement.
 We’re looking forward to the wedding!

 We were also invited to play in the courtyard at Breamore House.

 We did also manage to squeeze an outdoor “socially distanced” concert in support of The Ringwood & Fordingbridge Community First Responders.
 The audience really enjoyed it and there were lashings of traditional cream tea for all involves.

-Those of you that attended our concert at Woodgreen Cricket Club last night will know that after 25+ years, Sue Bennett is taking a well earned retirement from playing 3rd cornet.
+Those of you that attended our concert at Woodgreen Cricket Club in July will know that after 25+ years, Sue Bennett is taking a well earned retirement from playing 3rd cornet.

 Sue has been a staunch supporter of the band over the years, wearing many different hats, to enable our organisation to run smoothly.